sprockets/sprockets.http/docs/api.rst

 Starting with version 0.4.0, :func:`sprockets.http.run` augments the :class:`tornado.web.Application` instance with a new attribute named ``runner_callbacks`` which is a dictionary of lists of functions to call when specific events occur.
-The only supported event is **shutdown**.
+The following events are supported:

+:before_run:
+   This set of callbacks is invoked after Tornado forks sub-processes (based on the ``number_of_procs`` setting) and before :meth:`~tornado.ioloop.IOLoop.start` is called.
+Callbacks can safely access the :class:`~tornado.ioloop.IOLoop` without causing the :meth:`~tornado.ioloop.IOLoop.start` method to explode.

+   If any callback raises an exception, then the application is terminated **before** the IOLoop is started.

+:shutdown:
    When the application receives a stop signal, it will run each of the callbacks before terminating the application instance.
+Exceptions raised by the callbacks are simply logged.

 See :func:`sprockets.http.run` for a detailed description of how to install the runner callbacks.